wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Join us
       subtitle: ''
       text: |
-        We are looking for motivated researchers who are curious, hands-on, and interested in device physics and optoelectronics.
-Positions are available for postdoctoral researchers, graduate students, and research assistants with backgrounds in materials science, physics, chemistry, or electrical engineering.
+        We welcome motivated researchers who are curious, hands-on, and interested in semiconductor materials, device physics, and optoelectronics.
+Positions are available for postdoctoral researchers, graduate students, and research assistants with backgrounds in materials science, physics, chemistry, electrical engineering, or related fields.

         [See open positions →](/opportunities/)
     design: